-In the Allergic Living kitchen, we knew that Lori Sandler of the divine Divvies Bakery had just released a cookbook (no milk, eggs, nuts or peanuts.)
+In the Allergic Living kitchen, we knew that Lori Sandler of the divine Divvies Bakery released a cookbook (no milk, eggs, nuts or peanuts.)
 So we got a copy of The Divvies Bakery Cookbook, whipped up her vanilla cupcakes and tested them on some picky palates.

 The response?
 Imagine a group of kids yelling “I love cupcakes” at full volume, and you’ve got the picture.
 And now, you’ve got the recipe.

 - 2 1/2 cups cake flour

 - 1/2 teaspoon salt